AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 ## Recommendations and limitations {#recommendations-and-limitations}

-* The email archiving feature is optional.
+* Email BCC capability is optional.
 Please check your license agreement.
 * For **hosted and hybrid architectures**, contact your account executive to activate it.
-The BCC address of your choice must be provided to the Adobe team who will configure it for you.
+The BCC email address of your choice must be provided to the Adobe team who will configure it for you.
-* For **on-premise installations**, follow the guidelines below to activate it - see the [Activating email archiving (on premise)](#activating-email-archiving--on-premise-) and [Configuring the BCC email address (on premise)](#configuring-the-bcc-email-address--on-premise-) sections.
+* For **on-premise installations**, follow the guidelines below to activate it - see the [Activating email BCC (on premise)](#activating-email-archiving--on-premise-) and [Configuring the BCC email address (on premise)](#configuring-the-bcc-email-address--on-premise-) sections.
 * You can only use one BCC email address.
-* Once email BCC is configured, make sure the feature is enabled in the delivery template or in the delivery through the **[!UICONTROL Archive emails]** option.
+* Once email BCC is configured, make sure the feature is enabled in the delivery template or in the delivery through the **[!UICONTROL Email BCC]** option.
 For more on this, see [this section](../../delivery/using/sending-messages.md#archiving-emails).
 * Only successfully sent emails are taken in account, bounces are not.
 * The email archiving system changed with Adobe Campaign 17.2 (build 8795).
-If you were already using email archiving, you must upgrade manually to the new email archiving system (BCC).
-For more on this, see the [Updated email archiving system (BCC)](#updated-email-archiving-system--bcc-) section.
+If you were already using email archiving, you must upgrade manually to the new email BCC system.
+For more on this, see the [Moving to the new Email BCC](#updated-email-archiving-system--bcc-) section.

-## Activating email archiving (on premise) {#activating-email-archiving--on-premise-}
+## Activating Email BCC (on premise) {#activating-email-archiving--on-premise-}

 To activate BCC email archiving when Adobe Campaign is installed on premise, follow the steps below.